skills/introduction-to-secret-scanning/.github/steps/2-tbd.md

 When secret scanning finds a secret in your repository, the first thing you should do is disable that secret on the provider side.
 This prevents any further use of that credential.
 Once the secret has been disabled, the next step is to close the alert by marking it as "Revoked".
 In this activity, you will open an alert that has been validated as "Inactive" by secret scanning, then mark that alert as "Revoked" in secret scanning.

 1. From the list of secret scanning alerts (in your other tab), open the alert titled **GitHub Personal Access Token**.
 2. At the top of this alert, note that this alert is marked as "Secret inactive on github.com".
 Secret scanning has already validated this credential and found that it is disabled.
+If the token has not yet been validated, click the **Verify secret** button.
 3. Select the **Close as** dropdown
 4. Choose **Revoked**
 5. Enter a comment in the text box